The LASSO risk for gaussian matrices: A structural property and proof of the main results

 We are now in position to prove Theorem \ref{thm:FiniteTime}. \begin{proof}[Proof of Theorem \ref{thm:FiniteTime}] We apply Lemma \ref{lemma:smallcost2smallmse} to $x= x^t$, the $\AMP$ estimate and $r = \hx-x^t$ the distance from the $\LASSO$ optimum.
 The thesis follows by checking conditions 1--5.
-Namely we need to show that there exists constants $c_1,\dots,c_5>0$ and, for each $\ve>0$ some $t=t(\ve)$ such that 1--5 hold with probability going to $1$ as $N\to\infty$.
+Namely we need to show that there exists constants $c_1,\dots,c_5>0$ and, for each $\ve>0$ some $t=t(\ve)$ exists such that 1--5 hold eventually almost surely as $N\to\infty$.

 \emph{Condition 1} holds by Lemma \ref{lemma:norm2(xt)is_bounded}.

 \emph{Condition 2} is immediate since $x+r = \hx$ minimizes $\cost(\,\cdot\,)$.

 \emph{Condition 3} follows from Lemma \ref{lemma:small-subgradient} with $\eps$ arbitrarily small for $t$ large enough.